 Transdisciplinary Understanding and Training on Research - Primary Health Care

 TUTOR-PHC is a one-year, national interdisciplinary research training program funded by the Canadian Institutes of Health Research (CIHR) and the Canadian Health Services Research Foundation (CHSRF) with representation from the disciplines of: Family Medicine, Nursing, Psychology, Epidemiology, Social Work, Sociology , Education and many others.
-The SPCR is fortunate to be allocated one place on the programme each year.
-The School holds a competition to select the candidate.
+The School will hold competition to select the candidate.

 The innovative curriculum (primary health care research skills and interdisciplinary theory and process) includes:

 - two 3-week online research skill development workshops - June and November

 - two 7-8 week online interdisciplinary discussion groups - September to November and January to March

 - autumn - present your own research project to peers and receive interdisciplinary feedback

 - winter - work with an interdisciplinary team to create a primary health care research project

 - trainees accepted to the program will have their research supervisor participate in aspects of the program.